Frequently Asked Questions (FAQs)

-The IAC MRI office is fully staffed with knowledgeable technical and support professionals who are ready to answer any questions you may have while completing the application for accreditation.
+The IAC is fully staffed with knowledgeable technical and support professionals who are ready to answer any questions you may have while completing the application for accreditation.
 Below is a listing of some of the most frequently asked questions:

 I work at a hospital not a facility; can I apply for IAC MRI accreditation?

 All facilities that perform diagnostic magnetic resonance imaging (MRI) may apply for IAC MRI accreditation.
 The term “facility” is inclusive of all imaging centers, hospitals, physician offices, and other sites that perform MRI procedures.

 What is the cost of IAC MRI accreditation?

 Access to IAC Online Accreditation is free of charge.
 Applicant facilities are charged the accreditation fee, due at the time of application submission.
 For more information, visit the Accreditation Fee section»

 How do I calculate the fee for a multiple site facility?

 The fee for each additional multiple site is $1,325 per site for sites 2-3; $1,085 per site for sites 4-10 (20% discount); $875 per site for each site over 10.
 The fee may be paid by credit card online or check mailed at the time of application submission.
 To access the calculator, visit the Accreditation Fee section»